-Some people believe that cocoa nibs (and chocolate in general) contain large amounts of caffeine, but this is a myth.
+Some people believe that cacao nibs (and chocolate in general) contain large amounts of caffeine, but this is a myth.

-While cocoa is a source of caffeine, it does not contain very much.
-A typical serving size of cocoa nibs may only offer about 10% the caffeine a cup of coffee does.
+While cacao is a source of caffeine, it does not contain very much.
+A typical serving size of cacao nibs may only offer about 10% the caffeine a cup of coffee does.

-Notably, the main reason people think cocoa contains caffeine is due to the theobromine content.
+Notably, the main reason people think cacao contains caffeine is due to the theobromine content.

 Theobromine has a similar (but milder) effect on our body.